alephium/docs/docs/FAQ.md

 ### What analytics does the desktop wallet collect?

 In Alephium, we take your concerns about privacy and user experience seriously.
 Enabling analytics can actually help us improve your experience without compromising your privacy.
 Rest assured that the information we collect is completely anonymous.
 When you launch your wallet for the first time, we generate a unique ID (for example, `vCJGCsDPrZ8WJaIKZMWjU`) which is the only identification information we require.
-We don't collect IPs or any identifiable data.
+We don't collect IPs or any other [personal data](https://posthog.com/blog/what-is-personal-data-pii).
 We only collect data on button clicks, number of wallets, number of addresses, number of contacts, and wallet preferences.
 This helps us understand which features are useful to our users and which ones are not.
 We encourage you to check out our open-source code base and [look for the `posthog?.capture` keyword](https://github.com/alephium/desktop-wallet/search?q=posthog%3F.capture) to see exactly which events we capture.

 ## Miscellaneous